LincaMarius/ISAP-1_Programs/README.md

 In the Book this program is found in Example 10-3 on page 145.

-This program solves the arithmetic problem: 16 + 20 + 24 - 32.
-This equation can be written: X + Y + Z – W.
+This program solves the arithmetic problem: 16 + 20 + 24 – 32.
+This equation can be written: X + Y + Z – W. The result should be OUT = 28 (1Ch).

 The source code is in assembly language that uses instructions from the SAP-1 computer syntax and implicitly the ISAP-1 computer is: \
 *LDA 9h \